 - Increase high school graduation rates, enhance college readiness and improve college/postsecondary attendance in rural counties.

 - Prepare a technically skilled, professionally trained workforce to promote economic growth in the region.

-- Support the success of students who have promising academic ability, but may not have access to social and educational opportunities that will allow them to reach their potential.
+- Support the success of students who have promising academic ability

 - Provide sponsored scholarships to cover tuition at Kent State Geauga for Rising Scholars and their student mentors.

 Regional students face many barriers, including generational poverty, lack of role models, and insufficient academic preparation.
 This is clearly evident at the Kent State regional campuses, where 81 percent of students receive financial aid, much of it Pell Grants, and the majority of students require remediation.

 The need to prepare a skilled, professional workforce to ensure the prosperity of Geauga and Summit County could not be greater.
 The Kent State University Geauga and Twinsburg Academic Center Rising Scholars Program is designed to increase the number of students who continue their education beyond high school, are college ready and enter the workforce with skills that will enhance the economic growth of the region.

 CREATING A PROGRAM FOR SUCCESS

 The primary focus of the Rising Scholars Program is to support the success of a select group of students who have promising academic ability.
 These students, the Rising Scholars, are identified by the school district at the end of sixth grade.
 Once admitted to the program, they will participate in all of the following through high school graduation:

 - Weekly mentoring from Kent State students